Early Church History: Pentcost to 1350 AD

-To introduce students to influential theologians that are generally unfamiliar to Christians today.
+To introduce students to influential theologians who are generally unfamiliar to Christians today.

 To generally encourage an interest in the important subject of church history.

-The class will involve 11 classroom sessions meeting weekly for lecture and discussion.
-Six of the classes will focus on the first few centuries and four classes will focus on the church in the Middle Ages.
-Students will be encouraged to select a person or event from church history as a paper topic or a presentation to the class.
+The class will involve 12 classroom sessions meeting weekly for lecture and discussion.
+Six of the classes will focus on the first few centuries and five classes will focus on the church in the Middle Ages.
+Students will be encouraged to select a person or event from church history as a topic for a paper or a presentation to the class.